Ask any realtor—and most people in general—to describe their business plan in a few sentences, and you’re likely to get the same answer:

 How to fill it out

-Shannon didn’t go over this part in detail, but here’s what I would do.
+Here’s what I’d would do.
 I’d essentially roll this out in 2 phases: discovery and deployment (those terms are used a lot in the tech/development industry).

 During discovery, you’re using the checklist as a data-entry form: record your daily life to get an accurate picture of the tasks you’re already spending time on.